Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Applications: Least squares and Lasso regression

 \subsection{Lasso and constrained least squares}

-In this section, we show how our results can be used to extend existing sketching guarantees in constrained least squares optimization \cite{pilanci2015randomized} from sub-gaussian embeddings to LESS embeddings.
+In this section, we show how our results can be used to extend existing sketching guarantees in constrained least squares optimization from dense sub-gaussian sketches to LESS embeddings.
 This general problem setting includes such standard tasks as Lasso regression, sparse recovery and training a support vector machine.

 We consider the following constrained optimization task for $\A\in\R^{N\times d}$ and $\b\in\R^N$: